-Raised BP is common after acute stroke with at least 75% of patients having a systolic BP (SBP) >130mmHg at hospital admission [1, 2]; SBP <130mmHg being the guideline target for secondary prevention following stroke [3].
-Increased post-stroke BP is associated with poor prognosis [4, 5] and may result from raised intracranial pressure [6], increased sympathetic nervous system activity [7], abnormal baroreceptor sensitivity (BRS) [8], haematoma expansion [9], cerebral oedema [10], and a white-coat response [11].
-A spontaneous BP decrease usually occurs 4 to 10 days post-ictus [12], but substantial BP reductions can be associated with cerebral hypoperfusion as a consequence of poststroke dysautoregulation [13].
-We have previously reported that both increased 24-hour and beatto-beat BP levels following acute stroke are associated with a poor prognosis [14-16].
-Subsequently, data from the International Stroke Trial has suggested a U-shaped relation between baseline SBP (within 48 hours of stroke) and short- (14-day mortality) and long-term (6-month death and dependency) outcomes; the lowest risk of death and dependency being at SBP of 150mmHg [17].
-However, there is conflicting evidence regarding acute stroke hypertension treatment.
-Data from randomised controlled trials (RCTs) suggest that BP can be safely reduced after the acute stroke period, however, there seems to be no indication that doing so is beneficial.
-[18-23].
-Indeed, the SCAST trial reported that it may actually be harmful, with a non-significant increased risk of poor 6month functional outcome [23].
-Therefore, Cochrane meta-analysis and guidelines state that optimal BP management in the context of initial stroke management remains uncertain [3, 24-26].
+hospital admission12; SBP <130 mm Hg being the guideline target for secondary prevention following stroke.3 Increased poststroke BP is associated with poor prognosis^{4 5} and may result from raised intracranial pressure, 6 increased sympathetic nervous system activity, abnormal baroreceptor sensitivity (BRS),8 haematoma expansion,9 cerebral oedema10 and a white-coat response.11 A spontaneous BP decrease usually occurs 4-10 days after ictus, 12 but substantial BP reductions can be associated with cerebral hypoperfusion as a consequence of poststroke dysautoregulation.13 We have previously reported that both increased 24 hours and beat-to-beat BP levels following acute stroke are associated with a poor prognosis.
+14-16 Subsequently, data from the International Stroke Trial have suggested a U-shaped relation between baseline SBP (within 48 hours of stroke) and short-term (14-day mortality) and long-term

+(6-month death and dependency) outcomes; the lowest risk of death and dependency being at SBP 150 mm Hg.
+17 However, there is conflicting evidence regarding acute stroke hypertension treatment.
+Data from randomised controlled trials (RCT) suggest that BP can be safely reduced after the acute stroke period, however, there seems to be no indication that doing so is beneficial.
+18-23 Indeed, the Scandinavian Candesartan Acute Stroke Trial reported that it may actually be harmful, with a non-significant increased risk of poor 6-month functional outcome.
+23 Therefore, Cochrane meta-analysis and guidelines state that optimal BP management in the context of initial stroke management remains uncertain.
+3 24-26